 - The club will provide football for as many children and young adults as possible.
 No child will be prevented from joining the club on grounds of ability.
-This is a fundamental commitment as an FA Charter Standard Community Club.
+This is a fundamental commitment as an FA Accredited Community Club.
 The Club gives priority to children living in the Berkhamsted and Northchurch community and those attending local schools, irrespective of ability.

 - Each member will be encouraged to develop to the best of their ability in terms of football skills, athleticism, fitness, and tactics, and also as coaches and referees.
 All teams will play every game with a desire to win but within the “spirit of the game” as well as to the rules.
 Good sportsmanship will be considered an essential part of Raiders membership and for all teams, regardless of the competition being played.

 - Raiders supports a “soccer for all” philosophy, but we are still keen to build the strength of our sides and develop an A team (known as the Reds) at all age groups that can win League and Cup medals.
 For each age group, Raiders runs a Red team that is selected on ability and is aimed at the strongest players.

 - The players who make up our squads change on an annual basis as children develop and mature, as players join the club and as formats move from 5v5, to 7v7 to 9v9 and finally to 11v11.
 We encourage movement between teams within an age group.
 Children may play in a different team each year.
 The Club has a Squad Selection Policy which all players and parents are expected to “buy in” to when joining the club.

 As an FA Accredited Community Club, we operate to the highest standards set by the FA for youth football clubs.
 We take the FA Accredited and Community Standards very seriously, and all players, managers, coaches and spectators are expected to adhere to our codes of conduct and to the FA Respect guidelines.